 PSYC 3150 – Developmental Psychology

-Examines some of the central aspects of behavior and mental life: classical and operant conditioning, remembering, forgetting, solving problems, making decisions, and communicating.
+Examines some of the basic processes of behavior and mental life: classical and operant conditioning, memory, and thinking.
 Combines experimental data, everyday experience, and psychological theory.
-Lecture plus lab experience.

 PSYC 3200 – Personality